-"Advertisements for female slaves [in the Hudson Valley] enumerated skills in baking, cooking, ironing, knitting, needlework, scrubbing, sewing, spinning, starching, and washing.
-Butter and cheese were important commodities in local trade, and ads routinely identified slaves' skills in dairying, milking and butter making."18
+"Advertisements for female slaves enumerated skills in baking, cooking, ironing, knitting, needlework, scrubbing, sewing, spinning, starching, and washing.
+Butter and cheese were important commodities in local trade, and ads routinely identified slaves' skills in dairying, milking and butter making."
+17

 - II.
 Caring for Theddy and Mary Cole, two years of age and one year of age respectively in 1840 - A. "Family, as well as servants, moved constantly among the house's upper floors and ground level.
-The two high chair that sat in the Basement Room must have accompanied the succession of Cole infants and toddlers."19 - B. Once escaped to the North, Harriet Jacobs found work as nurse while securing the freedom of her own children.
+The two high chair that sat in the Basement Room must have accompanied the succession of Cole infants and toddlers."
+18 - B. Once escaped to the North, Harriet Jacobs found work as nurse while securing the freedom of her own children.
 Prior to her escape, Jacobs was proposed her freedom multiple times on the condition of continuing to work for a family who was otherwise vile to her: "Your labor shall be light, such as sewing for my family.
-Think what is offered you, Linda-a home and freedom!"20 - III.
-Working alongside and being managed by the Bartow sisters - A. "The kitchen was a place where classes and ages mixed."21 - a.
+Think what is offered you, Linda-a home and freedom!"
+19 - III.
+Working alongside or being managed by the Bartow sisters - A. "The kitchen was a place where classes and ages mixed."20 - a.
 In TCNHS Furnishings Plan, Jean Dunbar assesses that the kitchen was occupied by many members of the household.
-Notably within this grouping was the Bartow sisters who assisted in various domestic responsibilities and inherited the home upon the death of their uncle, Alexander Thomson.
+Notably within this grouping was the Bartow sisters who assisted in various domestic responsibilities and inherited the home upon the death of their uncle, Alexander Thompson.
 Dunbar's study of the household inventory and furniture items was deeply useful in understanding which individuals occupied what space. - b.
-"The five chairs the 1846 appraisers found [in the kitchen] accommodated more workers than the Thomson-Coles had domestic servants-suggesting that several were used by female family members."22 - c.
-The house likely upheld a social system for what kind of labor the Bartow women engaged in as the white women of the household, and assistance from the household's hired laborers was likely an expected request:
+"The five chairs the 1846 appraisers found [in the kitchen] accommodated more workers than the Thomson-Coles had domestic servants-suggesting that several were used by female family members."21 - c.
+There may have been social restraints for what kind of labor the Bartow women engaged in as the white women of the household, and assistance from the household's hired laborers was likely an expected request: